How to get started playing padel

-However, if you do decide you want to buy some padel gear for yourself, you can pick up a starter bat for around £30 to £50. via the British Tennis Shop.
+However, if you do decide you want to buy some padel gear for yourself, you can pick up a starter bat for around £40 to £60. via the Tennis Point website.

 Padel bats come in three different shapes – round, drop-shaped and diamond-shaped.
 We’d suggest starting out with a round bat as these will offer you the best control if you’re a beginner.
 Junior bats are also available for kids, which are slightly lighter and have a shorter grip to make them easier to use.